sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-sbt-server.md

 To discover a running server and to prevent unauthorized access to the sbt server, we use a *port file* and a *token file*.

 By default, sbt server will be running when a sbt shell session is active.
-When the server is up, it will create two files called the *port file* and the *token file*.
+When the server is up, it will create a file called the *port file*.
 The port file is located at `./project/target/active.json` relative to a build and contains something like:

 ```json
 {